murp9702/mealsForMiles/src/pages/pricing/index.md

       items:
         - A one time fee  per recipe
         - Samples of your meal are sent to you for your approval
-        - Recipes are kept on file so you can use it again and again!
+        - Recipes are kept on file so you can use it for every adventure!
       plan: 'Recipe Development '
       price: '30.00'
     - description: >-